 The prior Chinese farm-out and development plan was centred on the project’s oil potential, but, according to Providence, Barryroe also has a meaningful gas element – which may have strategic implications for the company, Ireland and the government.

-Providence today noted that in the past Barryroe has been independently verified as containing large volumes of both gas and oil.
+Providence was independently verified as containing large volumes of both gas and oil.

-The appraisal plan now being drawn up by the company, potentially comprising two wells, is intended to confirm Barryroe as either (a) a large oil field with a gas cap or (b) a large gas field surrounded by an oil rim.
+The company previously begun planning for appraisal, potentially comprising two wells, to confirm Barryroe as either (a) a large oil field with a gas cap or (b) a large gas field surrounded by an oil rim.

 It is anticipated that the programme would also seek to confirm reservoir continuity and potentially explore a previously untested Jurassic age prospect deeper beneath the Barryroe reservoirs.